gnirala254/masters-india-frontend/README.md

 # Getting Started with Create React App

+## Available Scripts

--> clone or download the repository then run
+clone or download the repository then run
 -> npm install

-## Available Scripts

-In the project directory, you can run:

 ### `npm start`